batistasilva/batistasilva/README.md

 ### **🚀 About Me **

-* 🔭 I'm currently working on a personal project using Gtk4 and MariaDB database.
+* 🔭 I'm currently working on a personal project using Qt6: QtCommandAI is an application designed to manage tasks, execute commands, conduct web research, and generate PDF files.
+For entertainment purposes, it can play videos on platforms like YouTube.
+Additionally, it has the capability to execute commands via a web serial port, enabling intelligent equipment to control tasks within large organizations.
 * 🌱 I'm currently learning good practice in developer with I.A. and advanced DevOps practices.
 * 👯 I'm looking to collaborate on open-source projects related to "I.A.", aplication for desktop or web.
 * 💬 Ask me about C, C++, Qt6, Gtk4, GnuCobol, JavaScript, Python, or anything related to